bob-crutchley/spring-boot-hello-world-ci/README.md

 ![Jenkins Home Page](docs/images/jenkins-home.png)

+#### Feature Branches
+The default branch being built by Jenkins is the master branch, to build another, change it in the job configurations.
 When a branch has been built with the included Jenkins job.
-It can be accessed from `/spring-boot-hello-world/branch-name` For example to connect to the deployed master branch:
+It can be accessed from `/spring-boot-hello-world/branch-name`

+For example to connect to the deployed master branch:
 `/spring-boot-hello-world/master`